subsln/subsln.github.io/index.md

-# `.subsln` file format
+# .Subsln file format

-`.subsln` file format is used by [SubSolution tools](https://github.com/ReMinoer/SubSolution) to describe the content of Visual Studio solutions with a more user-friendly syntax than the `.sln` format.
+.Subsln file format is used by [SubSolution tools](https://github.com/ReMinoer/SubSolution) to describe the content of Visual Studio solutions with a more user-friendly syntax than the .sln format.
 You can generate a Visual Studio solution from it or update an existing one.

 ```xml
 <SubSolutionConfiguration xmlns="http://subsln.github.io/">